Governor Roles and Responsibilities

 Mrs Val Ashwood, Clerk to the Governors - Church School

-Miss Rachel Griffiths, Assistant Head - Curriculum and Inclusion
+Miss Rachel Griffiths, Deputy Head - Curriculum and Inclusion

 Mr Len White - Premises